SamiMelhem/SamiMelhem/README.md

 **Digital Architect (Developer/Musician/Health Enthusiast)**

-I am a senior at Texas A&M University pursuing an internship in Data Science as a Computer Science Major.
-I have interned at INTERA Incorporated and Pivotal Research where I was a data science and data engineering interns (respectfully) that developed data-driven solutions for the water department of INTERA Incorporated, developed a carbon footprint tracker for INTERA Incorporated, and developed data/ML pipelines for clients under Pivotal Research.
-I am also pursuing Google's Data Analytics Professional Certificate where I am learning in-demand skills for pursuing a path in data analytics.
-I am currently working on data science and full stack coding projects.
+I am a senior at Texas A&M University pursuing an job in Software Engineering as a Computer Science Major.
+I have interned at Momentum Technologies Inc. as an R&D Intern and currently a Machine Learning Engineer, I also worked for INTERA Incorporated and Pivotal Research where I was a data science and data engineering interns (respectfully) that developed data-driven solutions for the water department of INTERA Incorporated, developed a carbon footprint tracker for INTERA Incorporated, and developed data/ML pipelines for clients under Pivotal Research.
+I have a Google Cybersecurity Professional Certificate where I learned the ins and outs of Cybersecurity and how I can apply many cybersecurity principles to the software that I build.
+I am currently working on full stack coding projects and developing my startup: TutorLM.

 ---